looker-open-source/looker-explore-assistant/explore-assistant-backend/README.md

       )
 ```

+Also, as part of the BigQuery backend setup, we create the Service Account that can be used to connect Looker to the BigQuery dataset to fetch the examples and use the model.
+You can follow the instructions for creating the connection in Looker here (https://cloud.google.com/looker/docs/db-config-google-bigquery#authentication_with_bigquery_service_accounts).
+You should be able to pickup the instructions on step 5.

 ## Deployment Notes

 - Changes to the code in `explore-assistant-cloud-function` will result in a zip file with a new hash.
 This hash is added to the environment variables for the cloud function, and a new hash will trigger the redeployment of the cloud function.